 Monument Health, a part of the Mayo Clinic Care Network, is located in Rapid City, South Dakota.
 It is a community-based healthcare system serving 20 communities across western South Dakota and eastern Wyoming.
-Regional Health offers care in 33 medical specialties, has more than 4,500 physicians and caregivers, and is comprised of 5 hospitals, 8 specialty and surgical centers, and more than 40 medical clinics and healthcare service centers.
+Regional Health offers care in 32 medical specialties, has more than 4,500 physicians and caregivers, and is comprised of 6 hospitals, 28 specialty and surgical centers, and more than 40 medical clinics and healthcare service centers.

 The results were impressive.
-Monument Health achieved:
+In less than 4 years, Monument Health achieved:

-- $3.2M in collections improvement
+• $135M in collections improvement

-- $293K in invoice recoveries
+• $525K in invoice recoveries

-As self-pay accounts continue to soar, the role of collections vendors becomes increasingly valuable to health systems of all sizes.
+As self-pay accounts continue to soar, the role of collections vendors becomes increasingly important to health systems of all sizes.
 Today, nearly a third of hospitals employ between ten and 15 vendors, with the largest majority spending between 21 – 30% of their revenue cycle budget on those partnerships.
-Yet, all vendors aren’t created equal, and hospitals need to be extremely diligent in their evaluation and choice of collections partners.
+However, all vendors aren’t created equal, and hospitals need to be extremely diligent in their evaluation and choice of collections partners.